nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 then you must refactor your code.

 ## CMP differences
-Unfortunately, CMPs have interpreted and implemented the TCF documentation differently.
+Unfortunately, CMPs have interpreted and implemented the [TCF v2 documentation][tcf-v2] differently.

 Take for example the `addEventListener` command.
 The following table show when a registered callback is invoked and which data it is given: